 The pre-application advice mentions the upper floor bedroom windows overlooking the garden area and roof lights of the ground floor flat at a short distance.
-The number and size of roof lights on the ground floor extension has been reduced, with the location set as far away from the first floor windows as possible.
-These windows will be fixed with obscured glazing to further reduce any overlooking risk.
-Additionally, the new bedroom window in the two storey extension has been shifted to the boundary of the elevation to avoid overlooking into the garden for the ground floor flat.
+The number and size of roof lights on the ground floor extension was previously reduced, with the location set as far away from the first floor windows as possible.
+These windows were fixed with obscured glazing to further reduce any overlooking risk.
+All roof lights have now been omitted from the ground floor extension.
+With the depth of the garden reduced, overlooking into this shallow zone is not possible as illustrated in the sections.